Call Recording is available on all of our services.

 Individual Personal Use

-A recording made by one party to a phone call, without notifying the other, is not prohibited, providing that the recording is for their recording own use.
+A recording made by one party of a phone call without notifying the other is not prohibited, providing that the recording is for their own use.

 Business